tbazant/ai-prompts/SUSE-styleguide.md

 # Task
-Update the current file (or selected text) where
-* any of the below rules are not respected
-* the meaning is not clear
+Update the current file (or selected text) where any of the below rules are not respected or the meaning is not clear.

-# General
+# Language
 * Use American English.
-* Shorten or split sentences longer than 25 words but keep their meaning.
+* Use "-ize" spellings.
+* Do not use contractions.
+* Avoid possessives.
+* Use the simple present tense.

+# Content
 * Maintain the full technical depth and context of the original content.
 * When simplifying or splitting sentences, preserve all technical details and relationships between concepts.
 * Each concept from the source material must be present in the revised version.
-* Use "-ize" spellings.
-* Do not use contractions.
-* Avoid possessives.
+* Do not rephrase whole sentences or paragraphs where updating only a phrase fulfilles the task.

+# Structure
+* Shorten or split sentences longer than 25 words but keep their meaning.
 * End sentences with a period.
 * Do not join sentences with semicolons.
-* Use the simple present tense.
 * Use exactly 1 space character between sentences.
-* Keep line breaks at column 80.

 # Tone
 * Maintain a consise and explanatory professional tone.